 The differences in tax policies for RO and WFOE are listed below:

 1- ROs that are established in China by foreign law firms, financial companies, auditors and consulting companies.

-2- ROs developed by foreign invested commercial enterprises in the industries like trade, agent businesses and trade.
+2- ROs developed by foreign-invested commercial enterprises in industries like trade, agent businesses, and trade.

 These ROs are foreign yet permanently based companies and they as a bridge between the customers of their overseas parent companies to provide the services like agent business of introduction of services or the permanent RO that cannot provide proper documents to prove where they handle their customer’s products or even their own products.
 They also serve their parent companies and related subsidiaries with the services, which cannot supply the agreements and contracts to declare the income correctly.

 Such ROs solely focus on corporate liaison and market promotion and are not allowed to collect funds or sign contracts.
 The approximate tax rate for the ROs in this category is around 10 percent of the expenditures.

 3- Representative offices of non-profit international organizations or foreign government offices in China.